-As a surface owner and an oil and gas producer, I understand the necessity of regulations that promote responsible practices and environmental stewardship.
+As an oil and gas operator, I understand the necessity of regulations that promote responsible practices and environmental stewardship.
 The oil and gas sector has evolved significantly over the years, and technological advancements have enabled us to control waste and manage operations more efficiently.
 We appreciate your agency's efforts to update and modernize the existing rules.